jiang18/mph/docs/docs/options.md

 Missing values of covariates need to be left empty. **Do not use space, -9, NA, or NaN.**

+Categorical variables: Use dummy variable encoding (one column per level with 0/1 values).

 If `--covariate_names all` is specified, MPH will use all columns (except the first) as covariates.

 *Intercept handling:*